ChuloWay/Articles/GitIntro.md

 ![Repo-Clone](photos/repocloneselectMain.png)

-* For this Clone, I'll choose the HTTPS option, which I switch to before selecting the copy icon.
+* For this Clone, you will choose the HTTPS option, which you switch to before selecting the copy icon.

 ![Repo-Clone](photos/httpOptionMain.png)

-* Next i open my terminal , for this i will be making use of Git bash,
+* Next you open your terminal, on your home screen you locate the search icon on the taskbar and type in ```GitBash```.

- * you navigate to a folder on our local machine and, while connected to the internet, enter the Git clone command.
+ * you navigate to a folder on your local machine by using the ```cd``` command , on reaching your desired folder path, while connected to the internet, enter the Git clone command.

 ![Repo-Clone](photos/clone.png)

-* Doing this successfully i have cloned the remote Repository to my local machine.
+* Doing this successfully you have cloned the remote Repository to my local machine.

 ## Pull Request